-It’s not legal in England, but the whole point of lugging a tent with you is so you can pitch anywhere.
-I took mine for safety in case I didn’t reach my intended destination before dark and, of course, low accommodation costs.
-Just be careful when you wild camp to leave the place as you found it and camp away from prying eyes.
+It’s not legal in England, but the whole point of lugging a tent with you is so you can pitch anywhere, and of course, low accommodation costs.
+Just make sure if you choose to wild camp to leave the place as you found it and pitch away from prying eyes.

 8) Is camping on the Coast to Coast walk safe for solo women?